slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Alignment and phylogeny.md

 ```
 ## Concatenation of FASTA sequences

-* Concatenate sequences with proper new lines after each sequence
+* Concatenate sequences with proper new lines after each sequence.
+The script is provided as separate file.

 ```
-cat *.fasta > all.fasta
+./concatenate.sh
 ```
 ## Formatting FASTA before alignment
 * This is a quality assurance step to make sure the file is in FASTA format.